mkicjn/rhmap/README.md

 # RHMap

-RHMap is a full-featured, single-header-only, generic hash table with Robin Hood hashing, in only 112 lines of ANSI C.
+RHMap is a full-featured, single-header-only, generic hash table with Robin Hood hashing.
+All in a little bit of ANSI C.

+It comes in two flavors: the [original flexibility-oriented interface](#original_usage) and the [new simplified interface](#simplified_usage).

-Its primary focus is on flexibility, which is evident in several aspects of its design:
+The primary design goal of this project is flexibility, which is evident in several aspects of the original interface design:

 * The data type of the hash table's values is not prescribed.
-  * The user is not stuck with the ugly `void *`, or with the limited solution of doing `#define VAL_TYPE whatever` before the `#include`.
+  * The user is not stuck with the ugly `void *`, or with the hack solution of placing `#define VAL_TYPE whatever` before the `#include`.
-* All memory is to be provided and managed by the caller.
+* All memory in use by the table can be provided and managed manually.
-  * The user is not stuck with dynamic memory, and can stick to statically allocated memory on embedded platforms.
+  * The user is not stuck with dynamic memory, and can easily use statically allocated memory on embedded platforms, or even utilize multiple strategies *in the same codebase*.
 * A hash function is intentionally left unprovided.
   * The user is not stuck with string hashing, and can perform lookups with any data type by using whatever hash function they want.
 * It is compatible with ANSI C, i.e. C89.
   * The user is not stuck relying on modern compiler features like `typeof`, and can use older standards on more limited platforms.
-* A function for rehashing tables is provided, but never used automatically.
+* A function for rehashing tables is provided, but not used automatically (except by the simplified interface).
-  * The user is not stuck with the scheme the library author likes best, and can resize their hash tables up or down with arbitrary criteria.
+  * The user is not stuck with the scheme the library author likes best, and can resize their hash tables how and when they want.

+Ease of Use may be considered the secondary design goal:

-It is also very simple to use, because it is designed to have consistent usage semantics and a descriptive naming convention.
+* The library is designed to have consistent usage semantics and a descriptive naming convention.
+* A cleanup function is provided to aid in manual memory management using the original interface.
+* A simplified interface is provided for general use which automatically resizes the table and manages value memory.

 Furthermore, it should be rather efficient (in time and space) because Robin Hood hashing results in excellent worst case probe counts, even under high load.
 In fact, this whole project is inspired by [this excellent article on Robin Hood hashing](https://www.sebastiansylvan.com/post/robin-hood-hashing-should-be-your-default-hash-table-implementation/) which explains further.

-## Usage
+## <a name="original_usage"></a>Usage (Original Interface)

-To set up, simply `#include "rhmap.h"` and declare the table's type with `RHMAP_DECLARE(name, type)`.
+To set up, simply `#include "rhmap.h"` and declare the table's type using the macro `RHMAP_DECLARE(name, type)`.

 `struct name` will be defined as follows to represent the hash table: